-Y. Yang et al., "A Mössbauer Effect Study of the Structural and Magnetic Properties of Y₂(Fe₁₋ₓAlₓ)₁₄B," Journal of Applied Physics, American Institute of Physics (AIP), Jan 1987.
+Y. Yang et al., "A Mössbauer Effect Study of the Structural and Magnetic Properties of Y₂(Fe₁₋ₓAlₓ)₁₄B," Journal of Applied Physics, vol. 61, no. 8, American Institute of Physics (AIP), Jan 1987.

 Article - Journal

 © 1987 American Institute of Physics (AIP), All rights reserved.